aecelaya/test-research-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Deep learning
-  - Scietific machine learning
+  - Scientific machine learning
   - Numerical PDEs
-  - Inverse Problems
+  - Inverse problems
-  - Medical Imaging
+  - Medical imaging

 # Education to show in About widget
 education: